platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/development.md

 ### Storage

-The Development Environment for a Dedicated Gen 2 project provides production and staging branches linked to the Dedicated Gen 2 cluster and 3 additional active environments for development.
+The development environment for a Dedicated Gen 2 project provides production and staging branches linked to the Dedicated Gen 2 cluster and 3 additional active environments for development.
 This number can be increased if needed for an [additional fee](https://platform.sh/pricing/).

-The default storage for Dedicated Gen 2 contracts is 50GB per environment (production, staging, and each Development Environment).
+The default storage for Dedicated Gen 2 contracts is 50GB per environment (production, staging, and each development environment).
 This comprises total storage for your project and is inclusive of any databases, uploaded files, writable application logging directories, search index cores, and so on.
-The storage amount for your Development Environment reflects the amount in your Enterprise contract and can be altered based on the terms you agree.
+The storage amount for your development environment reflects the amount in your Enterprise contract and can be altered based on the terms you agree.

 A project may have up to six users associated with it at no additional charge.
 Additional users may be added for an additional fee.
-These users have access to both the Development Environment and the Dedicated Gen 2 cluster.
+These users have access to both the development environment and the Dedicated Gen 2 cluster.

 {{< note title="Note" theme="info" >}}

-While your DG2 Production and Staging Environments are on dedicated virtual machines, your Development Environments run on the [Grid](/glossary.md#grid).
-This means that, by default, all containers in Development Environments are standard sized, as they have limited traffic needs.
+While your DG2 production and staging Environments are on dedicated virtual machines, your development environments run on the [Grid](/glossary.md#grid).
+This means that, by default, all containers in development environments are standard sized, as they have limited traffic needs.
 For more resource-intensive applications this size can be increased for an additional fee.

 {{< /note >}}